microsoft/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.md

 ### Primitive clipping

 Performant plane, sphere, and box shape clipping with the ability to specify which side of the primitive to clip against (inside or outside).
-You can find a scene that demonstrates advanced usage of clipping primitives in the  **ClippingExamples** scene under: [MixedRealityToolkit.Examples/Demos/StandardShader/Scenes/](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/StandardShader/Scenes)
+You can find a scene that demonstrates advanced usage of clipping primitives in the  **ClippingExamples** scene under `[MRTK/Examples/Demos/StandardShader/Scenes/`.

 ![primitive clipping](../Documentation/Images/MRTKStandardShader/MRTK_PrimitiveClipping.gif)